Section 9: Student Code of Conduct & Procedures

 - Professional staff members of the Division of Student Affairs generally address intermediate-level violations and cases involving commuter students or multiple residents from different living areas;

-- The Campus Standards Committee, consisting of students, faculty, and/or administrators generally conducts hearings to address violations of the most serious nature that have the potential to result in University suspension or expulsion.
-The Committee is advised by the Dean of Students who appoints a trained administrator to serve as the chair.
+- The Campus Standards Board, consisting of students, faculty, and/or administrators generally conducts hearings to address violations of the most serious nature that have the potential to result in University suspension or expulsion.
+The Board is advised by the Dean of Students who appoints a trained administrator to serve as the chair.